Useful Notes: The Eighty Years' War

 - The Republic: Of the United Netherlands

 - The Siege: This war had dozens of sieges.
+With the rise of the bastioned artillery fortress, sieges were the dominant form of warfare in Western Europe.

 - By coincidence another war had a lot of fighting in this same location.
 It took roughly the same form.